Ammy Virk: Early life

-Born as Amninderpal Singh Virk on 11 May 1992 to a Sikh Jatt family in the village of Lohar Majra in Nabha, Patiala.
+Born as Amninderpal Singh Virk on 11 May 1992 to a Sikh Jat family in the village of Lohar Majra in Nabha, Patiala.
 He did a BSc in Biotechnology at the Punjabi University in Patiala.
 In an interview with The Tribune he said, "It was my mother who told me that I should try singing.
 I have learned it.
 I am a singer because of my mother and I love her for having faith in me."
-He completed his education in Msc Biotechnology.
-Virk’s ancestral village is in Sheikhupura district, Pakistan from where his grandfather migrated while 1947 subcontinent partition.

-Career
+Acting career

+Success in Punjabi cinema (2015-2020)

 Virk started his film career with Angrej produced by Rhythm Boyz Entertainment and released in 2015.
 He played the role of Haakam which shows a negative role.
 Jasmine Singh of The Tribune said, “Angrej is also the ground for singer Ammy Virk, who opens his innings here.
 If it were just looks, the singer gets a five on five; as far as dialogue delivery goes, there is more work that needs to be done.
 All the same, he makes his character look and sound real.”
 Also, he won Best Debut Actor Award at PTC Punjabi Film Awards for his role in the film.

 In 2016, his second film Ardaas directed by Gippy Grewal was released.
 In the film he played the supporting role of Agyapal Singh(Aasi).
-Divya Pal of News18 said, “It is interesting to see how the film’s supporting actors serve up strong performances.
+Divya Pal of News18 said, “It is interesting to see how the film's supporting actors serve up strong performances.
 Ammy Virk is suitably striking as Aasi [...]”
 Uttam of Punjabi Teshan said, “[...]
 Ammy Virk has improved so much, he acted like a good theatre artist. [...]”
 Later in July, his film Bambukat was released being his second collaboration with Rhythm Boyz Entertainment.
 The film was directed by Pankaj Batra and was Virk's first film as a lead Actor.
 Gurlove Singh of BookMyShow said, "Ammy Virk is a revelation.
 He has proven that he chooses his scripts carefully. [...] he packs a solid punch in Bambukat.
 He has definitely grown as an actor.
-He is exceptional in the emotional scenes. [...] your heart goes out to Channan, and that’s only because of Ammy Virk’s effective portrayal."
+He is exceptional in the emotional scenes. [...] your heart goes out to Channan, and that's only because of Ammy Virk's effective portrayal."
 He won Best Actor Award at PTC Punjabi Film Awards shared with Amrinder Gill for his role of "Channan Singh" in the film and Best Actor Critics Award at Filmfare Awards Punjabi shared with Gurpreet Ghuggi.
 In September, he starred in Nikka Zaildar as Nikka.